cyberphone/ctap2-sign/README.md

-Although the solution above uses an *enveloped* signature scheme that depends on the *deterministic mode* of CBOR, nothing prevents you from modifying JOSE and COSE libraries, to cope with `authenticatorData`.
+Although the solution above uses an *enveloped* signature scheme that depends on the *deterministic mode* of CBOR, nothing prevents you from modifying JOSE and COSE libraries, to cope with `authenticatorData` the explicit hashing of `clientData`, and the differing ECDSA signature format.